Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that multi-place scheduling is allowed only when at least two eligible places are available and correctly stored.

+**Preconditions:**
+- Schedule modal is accessible
+- At least two places exist in the system and are not on hold
+- Each place has at least one purpose configured
+- Multi-place scheduling feature is enabled

 **Actions:**
 - Step 1: Open Schedule modal and verify at least two places are available
 - Step 2: Select "Multiple Places" option if available